onc-healthit/inferno-program/README.md

 #### Cleanup

-Once the terminology building is done, the `.env` file should be deleted to remove the UMLS username and password from the system.
+Once the terminology building is done, the `.env` file should be deleted to remove your UMLS API key from the system.

 Optionally, the files and folders in `tmp/terminology/` can be deleted after terminology building to free up space, as they are several GB in size.
 If you intend to re-run the terminology builder, these files can be left to speed up building in the future, since the builder will be able to skip the initial download/preprocessing steps.